beyondgrep/ack1/ack-names.markdown

 # Favorites

-bax -- easy type, my first dog, sounds ack-like, could sound like "backs" like "backups"

-wij --

-xoa -- singularly mine, no conflicts, but not pronouncable.  "zoe-uh"?
+wij -- easy type, abbreviates to "Where In Jesus' name did I put..."

 gus -- general unified search, don't like the name so much, though

-bix -- easy to type, but always refers to Bix Beiderbecke
+glo -- Kinda grep-like, easy type, very pronouncable, could get confused with "glow"?

+# Ideas

 rst -- follows the standard of TCP flags like ack, pronounceable as "rist", easy to type, I don't like the lack of vowel.

-# Ideas
+xoa -- singularly mine, no conflicts, but not pronouncable.  "zoe-uh"?

+bix -- easy to type, but always refers to Bix Beiderbecke, or Byte Information Exchange

+bax -- easy type, my first dog, sounds ack-like, could sound like "backs" like "backups"

 dif

 dij

 gim

-glo

 hap